TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

     prefix = prefix.name
     renamed_projections = []

-    # Convert the SQLGlot expression into a lookup key.
+    # The following converts `model_name`, which is a SQLGlot expression, into a lookup key,
-    #
-    # Assumes that `model_name` does not contain quotes - if it did, we would have to
+    # assuming that it does not contain quotes.
+If it did, we would have to generate SQL for
-    # generate SQL for each part of `model_name` separately and then concatenate them,
+    # each part of `model_name` separately and then concatenate these parts, because in that
-    # because in that case `model_name.sql()` would produce an invalid lookup key.
+    # case `model_name.sql()` would produce an invalid lookup key.
     model_name_sql = model_name.sql()

     for name in evaluator.columns_to_types(model_name_sql):